Broken Camera Pictures

 The pictures that resulted were sometimes faulty.
 One picture would slide over another, the sequence of images merging in frenzies of eating, playing, singing, joking or posing.

 I’m interested in how these images work together, and how the film rebates, how the overlapping ends and the slipped backs combine to tell a story.
-I’m interested in how the material nature of celluloid says something that a digital file never could, how it overlaps with the historical and social representations of film, and how that representation will change over time.
+The material nature of celluloid says something that a digital file never could, how it overlaps with the historical and social representations of film, and how that representation will change over time.